Links on Android Authority may earn us a commission. Learn more.

 A very broken chair

-We steer back to Geneva to ruin another one of the city’s monuments, this time the famous Broken Chair.
+We steer back to Geneva to ruin another one of the city’s monuments with the Pixel 6, this time the famous Broken Chair.
 Hey, it was already broken when I found it!
-But since its message about landmines hasn’t been properly understood by everyone, I thought an extra modification was in order.
+But since its message about landmines hasn’t been adequately understood by everyone, I thought an extra modification was in order.

 It’s called a cable car for a reason, until you look above you and realize there’s no cable.
 What?
 How?
 Worry not, my dear friend, as the world’s most renowned telekinesis specialist is on the case.
 Oh wait, he even moved the case.
 Sorry, we’re not sure anymore.
 We hope you know how to swim.